emmajanedrews/base-template/_posts/2017-09-08-why-accountability-matters-in-business.md

 Tracking your numbers and staying accountable is going to make a huge difference in your success.
 This isn’t something I started seriously myself until this year, but it’s incredibly important.

-Recently we’ve been coaching with a Kansas organization that closes over 1,000 transactions and year and ranks No. 11 on RealTrends.
+Recently we’ve been coaching with a Kansas organization that closes over 1,000 transactions and year and ranks number 11 on RealTrends.
 During our on-site visit in June, something we noticed about all of the people on the team is that everyone tracked their numbers.

 Ever since then, this is something my team and I have implemented into our organization as well.